 Reveal hidden insights from your data by connecting the dots

-The world we know and live in is deeply connected, though sometimes these connections are not always obvious.
+The world we know and live in is deeply connected, though sometimes these connections are not obvious.

 If you imagine what you are connected to, you might think of your friends, your family, and places you regularly visit.
 In business this could be your competitors, suppliers, where you operate, who you sell to and who you want to sell to.

-Being able to connect all these data points together and articulate the relationships between them gives a richness to the story that enables us to see the whole picture, and in doing so make better decisions.
+Being able to connect all these data points together and articulate the relationships between them gives a richness to the story that enables us to see the whole picture and in doing so - make better decisions.

 The benefits of this approach are:

 Once you have the whole picture, the next challenge is to determine what in this data is important to inform your

 Machine learning techniques enable us to process the connected data at scale to get:

-Greater clarity on the contents
+greater clarity on the contents

-Reveal hidden connections
+reveal hidden connections

-Prioritise what is important
+prioritise what is important

-Find with greater speed what we are looking for.
+find with greater speed what we are looking for.

 Names, addresses, company names and phone numbers can all be written in slightly different ways and are difficult to match.
-Graph Entity Resolution uses the rich network data to help uncover the truth, improving the matching accuracy automatically and providing the user clearer visualisation on how they are alike.
+Graph entity resolution uses the rich network data to help uncover the truth, improving and automating the matching accuracy and providing clearer visualisation on how entities are alike.

 Predictive models can help improve efficiency when resources are limited, by prioritising items and reducing bias in the decision process of what is of greater risk/opportunity.